Chevrolet Bolt: Production

-Final assembly takes place at GM's Orion Assembly plant in Orion Township, Michigan, which received a US$160 million upgrade for Bolt production.
+Final assembly took place at GM's Orion Assembly plant in Orion Township, Michigan, which received a US$160 million upgrade for Bolt production.
 Manufacture of the battery, motor, and drive unit started in August 2016 at LG, Incheon, South Korea.

 The car is designed for flexible production by having some of the battery in the same position as the fuel tank in internal combustion engine-powered cars, and is made on the same assembly line as the Chevrolet Sonic at a combined rate of 90,000 per year.
 Although the car is assembled near Detroit, it has only 20% domestic-parts content.

 Analysts expected Bolt production at 22,000 per year, and Ampera-e at a few thousand.
 Production may increase to 30,000 to 50,000 per year according to demand.
 Regular production was expected to begin in October 2016 at 25,000-30,000 the first year.
 Initial regular production had begun by early November 2016 at a rate of 9 per hour, gradually increasing to 30 per hour.
 Retail deliveries began in California in December 2016.

 Bolt production was halted on August 23, 2021, while battery production was redirected to replacements under a recall affecting the 140,000 Bolt EVs that had been produced up to that time.
 Production was not restarted until April 4, 2022.

-In January 2022, GM announced the Orion Township factory would be retooled at a cost of $4 billion to produce Chevrolet Silverado EV and GMC Sierra EV pickup trucks, starting in 2024.
-The retooling would start immediately, and truck production is scheduled to start in 2024, while Bolt EV and EUV production would continue until retooling was complete.
-The affordable segment targeted by the Bolt is expected to be filled by the Chevrolet Equinox EV as GM transitions its EVs to Ultium technology.